+Your Info rmation:

+Name:

+Address:

+Mailing A ddress

+if differer nt:

+Email:

+Phone:

+Date of Ap oplication:

+About You

-You must be over 18 years of age to adopt or foster a horse from Bear Valley Rescue.
-Are you adopting/fostering as a "single parent," a family, or a couple?
-Will more than one person be sharing the responsibilities that accompany horse ownership?
+be over 18 years of age to adopt or foster a horse from Bear Valley Rescue.
+Are you

+fostering as a "single parent," a family, or a couple?
+Will more than one person be sharing the ilities that accompany horse ownership?
 Is everyone agreed on his/her responsibilities?

-Do you now own any horses?
-(If so, what are their ages & temperaments?)
+Do you no ow own any horses:

+- t are their ages and temperaments?

-If you have had horses in the past that you no longer own, please explain under what circumstances you were unable to keep them or rehomed them and what happened to them.
+e had horses in the past that you no longer own, please explain under what circumstances unable to keep them or re-homed them and what happened to them:

+you were unable to keep them or re-nomed them and what happened to them: